Skip to content

 • Transportation Demand Management efforts

 Commuter Choice has increased I-66 Inside the Beltway and I-395/95 corridor commuters’ travel options by funding expanded local and express bus service and infrastructure improvements to make accessing and using transit easier and more attractive, among other enhancements.
-During the COVID-19 public health emergency, NVTC provided Commuter Choice grant recipients with flexibility to adjust transit service levels and project implementation approaches to meet reduced travel demand while continuing to support essential travel needs.
 To maximize the benefits that Commuter Choice provides to toll payers, NVTC encourages Northern Virginia jurisdictions and transit operators to pursue funding for capital projects that will help to improve travel in the two corridors for years to come.
 For more information on the strategies that Commuter Choice has supported and the impacts of these investments, please see the Commuter Choice Funded Projects page.

 Local and Commonwealth investment in public transit and other multimodal projects is essential to ensure the availability of reliable transportation to cover basic needs and to provide access to educational and career opportunities in the Washington metropolitan region.
 Even people who do not use Commuter Choice-funded services benefit from the growth of a safe, sustainable and more connected transportation network.